Whats 15 Percent Of 1000

 Understanding Percentages: The Basics

 A percentage is simply a fraction expressed as a part of 100.
 The symbol "%" represents "per cent," meaning "out of one hundred."
-For instance, 15% means 15 out of 100, or 15/100.
-This fraction can be simplified to 3/20.
+Take this: 15% means 15 out of 100, or 15/100.
+Practically speaking, this fraction can be simplified to 3/20.
 Understanding this basic concept is vital for tackling any percentage calculation.

 Method 1: Direct Calculation (The Easiest Way)